weinzmi/mowZILLA/README.md

 # mowZILLA
-this is a software and hardware project to "smart UP" a robomower without hardwired connections to the robomowers board, sensors or actuators
+this is a software and hardware project to "smart UP" a robomower without using hardwired connections to the robomowers board, sensors or actuators.
+Just read information from LEDs and Sound / Bussers.

 ## Robomower hardware

 Yardforce 600 ECO
+this robomower has no bluetooth, wifi or any other connection to tell it's current state, e.g.:
+ - Mowing
+ - Charging
+ - Lifted/tilted
+ - ERROR
+ - Low  battery

-this robomower has no bluetooth, wifi or any other connection to tell if it is Workcycle, Mowing, charging, lifted/tilted, ERROR or low on battery In fact, all of this above mentioned states are indicated via LEDs at the cockpit and some of them followed by a dedicated sound/beep   pattern.
+In fact, all of this above mentioned states are indicated via LEDs at the cockpit and some of them are followed by a dedicated sound/beep pattern.

 <img src=https://github.com/weinzmi/mowZILLA/blob/master/images/Robomower_yardforce_600_eco.PNG width="300">